Research project | Alexinomia: When it’s impossible to say Names

 Method

-Qualitative methods in the form of interviews and online analyses are used for the exploratory study of alexinomy and, building on this, a range of quantitative methods (psychometric methods, computer experiments and neurophysiological methods) are used.
+Qualitative methods in the form of interviews and online analyses are used for the explorative investigation of alexinomy and, building on this, a series of quantitative methods (psychometric methods, computer experiments and neurophysiological methods) are used.

-1. What is alexinomy: subjective experience; effects on everyday life; avoidance and compensation strategies; vulnerability factors.
+- What is alexinomia: subjective experience; effects on everyday life; avoidance and compensation strategies; vulnerability factors

-2. Prevalence: who is affected and how many people are affected
+- Prevalence: Who is affected and how many people are affected

-3. Measurement and diagnosis: development of a method to measure alexinomia and the severity of symptoms
+- Measurement and diagnostics: Development of a method for measuring alexinomia and the severity of symptoms

-4. Neuronal basis: investigation of the neurophysiological basis of alexinomia with EEG
+- Neuronal basis: Investigation of the neurophysiological basis of alexinomia with EEG

 Scientific and practical relevance

-This research has a high degree of novelty.
-It is a hitherto scientifically undocumented phenomenon.
-There are no emprical studies available so far.
+The research has a high degree of novelty.
+It is a phenomenon that has not yet been scientifically documented.
+There are no empirical studies to date.

 Project duration